kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 This proposal is to promote the existing implementations to GA.

 Additionally, DSR support on Windows is supported on both EKS and AKS.
-Both DSR and overlay networking support have been used in the Windows CI pipelines running release-informing
+Both DSR and overlay networking support have been used in the Windows CI pipelines running release-informing jobs since K8s v1.20.

 ### User Stories (Optional)